-A modest young Mary holds Jesus in her arms; he has a white flower symbolising purity in his hand.
-Mother and son exchange a serious glance, veiled in melancholy, presaging the crucifixion.
+The Virgin Mary holds Baby Jesus who has a white flower symbolising purity in his hand.
+Mother and son exchange a serious glance, veiled in melancholy, a presage of his Crucifixion.

-The composition is clearly Leonardesque in the pyramidal arrangement of the two figures, in the Virgin’s tapering fingers and in the Child’s twisting movement.
+The composition is Leonardesque in the pyramidal arrangement of the two figures, in the Virgin’s long fingers and in the Child’s twisting movement.

-The Poldi Pezzoli Museum’s painting, realised between about 1510 and 1515, confirms the Milanese artist’s loyalty to his master’s ideas and would seem to be a clear indication of his belonging to the great master’s circle: the arrangement of the two figures is curious and unusual and reveals Giampietrino’s cultural updating and his familiarity with Leonardo’s scientific studies.
+The Poldi Pezzoli Museum’s painting, datable to between 1510 and 1515, confirms the artist’s loyalty to his master’s ideas.: the combination of the two subjects, a sacred and a geometrical one, is curious and unusual and reveals Giampietrino’s cultural updating and his familiarity with Leonardo’s scientific studies.